Why It’s Normal to Feel Existential Dread (And How to Overcome It)

 Dr. Cynthia Shaw, a Licensed Clinical Psychologist and owner of Authentically Living Psychological Services, says existential dread is “a confrontation with one’s existence and the many limitations that encompass our humanness.”

 Dr. Kara Nassour, LPC from Shaded Bough Counseling, explains further.
-“We are free to act as we wish, but that also means we are the only ones ultimately responsible for our choices.”
-She says.
+“We are free to act as we wish, but that also means we are the only ones ultimately responsible for our choices,” she says.
 “We have no external guide or predetermined purpose to affirm whether we are doing right or wrong.
 This causes dread and anxiety.”

 Dana M. Manzo, a licensed psychotherapist and Dean of Campus Wellness and Student Development at Beacon College, stresses that it happens to everyone.